 As regards the tribunal’s comment on this, it should be stressed that the tribunal’s findings criticised the Council’s failure to communicate rather than the claimant’s.
 Also, while I would not want to dissuade people from meetings, the tribunal perhaps did not appreciate how email may be a much easier way of communicating than speech for a person with a severe stammer.
 Finally, it is by no means clear that a meeting would have reached a less ambiguous result.

 Clearly each case depends on the facts.
-What adjustments are reasonable will depend on the situation, and for example some people who stammer will prefer not to give written answers but to have an oral job interview, where it may be appropriate to allow longer and perhaps make other adjustments, such as to address the issue of the person limiting their oral responses.
+What adjustments are reasonable will depend on the circumstances, and for example some people who stammer will prefer not to give written answers but to have an oral job interview, where it may be appropriate to allow longer and perhaps make other adjustments, such as to address the issue of the person limiting their oral responses.

-The claimant argues, for example, that he was put under time pressure to which other candidates were not subjected, and gives a somewhat different account of what happened at the interview from what one might assume reading the Tribunal decision.
+The claimant argues, for example, that he was put under time pressure to which other candidates were not subjected, and gives a somewhat different account of what happened at the interview from what might be assumed from reading the Tribunal decision.